Christmas in July (film): Production

 The working titles for Christmas in July were The New Yorkers, Something to Shout About and A Cup of Coffee, the latter of which was the name of the play Sturges wrote in 1931 on which the film was based.

 In 1934, Universal hired Sturges to direct a film based on the play, but that project fell through when the studio found other work to assign him, including doctoring the script of Diamond Jim.
 Once that task was completed, Sturges' mentor at the studio, producer Henry Henigson, left, leaving nobody at Universal to champion Sturges' project.
-Once Sturges himself moved to Paramount, he made a deal with the studio to buy the script for $6,000.
+Sturges moved to Paramount, and made a deal with the studio to buy the script for $6,000.

-William Holden and Betty Field were to have played the leads, with Arthur Hornblow Jr. as producer.
+William Holden and Betty Field were slated to played the leads, with Arthur Hornblow Jr. as producer.

 Production on Christmas in July began on June 1, 1940, and continued through June 29.
-According to author Donald Spoto in his book Madcap: The Life of Preston Sturges, Sturges directed Christmas in July wearing a straw boater and carrying a bamboo cane.
+According to author Donald Spoto in his book Madcap: The Life of Preston Sturges, Sturges directed the film wearing a straw boater and carrying a bamboo cane.

-Christmas in July was the only time Sturges worked with Dick Powell and Ellen Drew, but the film is populated with many of the character actors he used regularly in his films.
-Aside from William Demarest, they include George Anderson, Al Bridge, Georgia Caine, Jimmy Conlin, Harry Hayden, Arthur Hoyt, Torben Meyer, Charles R. Moore, Frank Moran, Franklin Pangborn, Victor Potel, Dewey Robinson, Harry Rosenthal, Julius Tannen and Robert Warwick.
+Christmas in July was the only time Sturges worked with Dick Powell and Ellen Drew, but many actors from Sturges' "stock company" appeared.
+Headed by William Demarest, they included George Anderson, Al Bridge, Georgia Caine, Jimmy Conlin, Harry Hayden, Arthur Hoyt, Torben Meyer, Charles R. Moore, Frank Moran, Franklin Pangborn, Victor Potel, Dewey Robinson, Harry Rosenthal, Julius Tannen and Robert Warwick.

 This was the fourth of ten films written by Sturges in which Demarest appeared.
 (Note: Demarest appeared in Diamond Jim (1935), Easy Living (1937), The Great McGinty (1940), Christmas in July (1940), The Lady Eve (1941), Sullivan's Travels (1941), The Palm Beach Story (1942), The Miracle of Morgan's Creek (1944), Hail the Conquering Hero (1944) and The Great Moment (1944).)
 Sturges makes a cameo appearance as a man at a shoeshine stand.

 A Cup of Coffee remained unproduced until 1988, when Soho Rep in New York City mounted a production.